Adithya-19/Adithya-19/README.md

 - 🔭 I’m currently working on new projects

-- 🎓 I'm  good in Scratch😸, HTML🕸️, Animating⚾, storyboardthat 💬, Tinkercad🔌
+- 🎓 I'm  good in Scratch😸, HTML🕸️, Animating⚾, Sketchup🛖, Tinkercad🔌, **C**➕➕

-- 🌱 I’m currently learning **C**➕➕ and Python🐍
+- 🌱 I’m currently learning Java☕ and Python🐍

-- 🤔 I’m looking forward to help with doubts in any of these seven things
+- 🤔 I’m looking forward to help with doubts in any of these 8️⃣ things

 - 📫 How to reach me: [Click Here😊!](https://github.com/Adithya-19/Chat/issues)